 At Mahtabe — a slight derivation of the ancient Persian name meaning “light of the moon” — we believe in service without motive, giving without motive, and helping without motive.

 We do what we do, i.e., work on the root causes of poverty (broadly defined), just because.
 Because that is something we are called to do, and where our hearts are involved in a joyful way.
+There is no reason and no real choice about it.
 Our beneficiaries become friends, partners, and co-creators, even if they are widowed single-mothers eking out $1/day in an urban slum.

-Like the Moon reflects the light of the Sun, we similarly see our projects as a reflection of the natural kindness and compassion present in each one of us.
+Like the Moon reflects the light of the Sun, we see our projects as a reflection of the natural kindness and compassion, present in all of us, constantly seeking expression.

 While results, change, and impact are all important, Mahtabe pays greater attention to the journey of service and to the transformative moments that make it up.
 Results, change, and impact then become effortless, organic, and sustainable.